 [Opening with the State of Minnesota seal in the background.
 ASL narrator Sarah Houge appears, with the following words visible on the screen, “Online Voter Registration.
-Produced by the Commission of Deaf, DeafBlind and Hard of Hearing Minnesotans.
+Produced by the Minnesota Commission of the Deaf, DeafBlind and Hard of Hearing.
 Sarah begins to sign, the CC begins and the voiceover begins.]

 [Background: I pledge to vote logo with the words, “Polls are open 7AM – 8PM visible.]

 It’s wonderful that you’ve decided that you want to vote.
 In this video you’ll learn how to take the first step -- how to register to vote online.

 [The following words briefly appear: Watch the video “Find out if you can vote”]

 If you are not sure if you are legally allowed to vote, watch the video called “Find out if You can Vote”.

 [Visual of the Minnesota Votes website]

 [The following words briefly appear: To register online, you must have an e-mail and ID number]